 A subcommittee of the working group has been established to look at the theological basis for Mercy work on trafficking, to incorporate Mercy values of Justice, Dignity, Non violence and empowerment and to communicate to MIA members and associates as to why human trafficking is an important concern for the Sisters of Mercy.

-The group is also looking at possibilities for common campaigns for example against trafficking at the Olympics to be held in the UK in 2012.
-It will also develop common education materials that could be used with Mercy justice groups and schools.
+The group is also looking at possibilities for common campaigns and developing common education materials that could be used with Mercy justice groups and schools.

 Messages to: Denise Boyle fmdm- Mercy Global Action

 Updated July 2016